druglogics/synergy-tutorial/docs/index.md

 After executing the above commands, the `synergy-1.2.1-jar-with-dependencies.jar` file will be created inside the `druglogics-synergy/target` directory.

 :::{.note}
-Even if you choose the 1st option, make sure you clone the `druglogics-synergy` repo and put the `synergy-1.2.1-jar-with-dependencies.jar` file inside the `druglogics-synergy/target` directory (as `mvn clean install` command does) to be inline with the next instructions in this tutorial.
+Even if you choose the 1st or 2nd option, make sure you clone the `druglogics-synergy` repo so that you have the input directories for the examples shown in the next sections.

+For option (2) remember to put the `synergy-1.2.1-jar-with-dependencies.jar` file inside the `druglogics-synergy/target` directory (as `mvn clean install` command does) to be inline with the instructions in this tutorial.
 :::

 # Run CASCADE 1.0 Example {-}